If you are flexible on your departure date please try another.

 - Flight time: Approx 12 hours

-- Passport & Visa: Visa required for British passport holders
+- Passport & Visa: Tourist visa required for all British passport holders

 - Time Zone: GMT+5